PyromancerBoom/Orbital23/api-gateway/README.md

 **Step 1:**

-Initialise the Kitex server using the command: "go run ." from the "./kitex_server" directory
+Initialise the Kitex server using the command: "go run ." from the "./kitex_server" directory.
+Enter host port as "8888"

 **Step 2:**